 I could have sat there all day.
 My child is rarely still, so (like most parents around the world) I rarely get to be still either.
 Time to sit and think is a luxury.
 It was nice to stop running for a moment or two.

-The sunken garden was fantastic, all gurgling water features and big lush flowers.
+The formal garden was fantastic, all gurgling water features and big lush flowers.
 The main fountain was a little green (we arrived on algae removal day, apparently) but still soothing.

-But, since I had a toddler in tow and he was all about running around the paths outside, so I’ll have to come back again in the future.
+But, since I had a toddler in tow and he was all about running around the paths outside, it was back to the gardens for us.
+I made a metal note to come back again soon.

 You can also drive, walk or bike to campgrounds, picnic spots and several pretty lakes on either side of the border.
-Just take the south loop to explore the North Dakota side or head north a few feet to get to Canada.
+I saw evidence of campers here, but the grounds were overwhelmingly quiet and still.

 This lake is technically in Canada.

 I forgot Eli’s at home and that held us up a bit.
 The fact that he greeted the customs agent with a hearty “Hola, amigo” (did I mention I’m teaching him Spanish?) and kept repeating the first line of “O Canada” probably didn’t help him seem particularly American.
+Whoops